RomlinGroup/Flatpack/README.md

 flatpack.ai is currently working on a cutting-edge, decentralised, and open-source platform that uses AI and micro-LLMs (language models ranging from 100 million to 10 billion parameters) to reduce the cost and complexity of edge computing, hyperautomation, and model compression.

-In a not-so-distant future, building decentralised and open-source edge computing devices and robots will be possible using code-signed (to avoid a Skynet scenario) and standardised flatpacks (FPKs).

-These FPKs can be considered floppy disks or game cartridges for edge computing devices and robots.
-FPKs are the future of machine construction and interaction.
-They function like game cartridges for edge computing devices and robots, and their innovative technology will lead to a more advanced and automated world (even on Mars).
+In the near future, it will be possible to construct decentralized and open-source edge computing devices and robots using standardized flatpacks (FPKs) that have been code-signed to prevent a Skynet-like scenario.
+These FPKs can be viewed as game cartridges or floppy disks for edge computing devices and robots, and their innovative technology will result in a more sophisticated and automated world (even on Mars).

 Join us and help flatten the complexity of AI and robotics.